Unexpected Effects of Disorder on Current Fluctuations in the Symmetric Simple Exclusion Process: Model

 \section{Model}

 We study the SSEP with a defect site to unravel the effects of heterogeneity of the environment.
-The system consists of $N$ particles on a ring of $L$ sites, where each site can accommodate at most one particle.
+The system consists of $N$ particles on the lattice of $L$ sites with periodic boundary conditions, where each site can accommodate at most one particle.
 The defect site has a longer mean waiting time compared to other sites, inhibiting particle movement.
 The mean waiting times at site $i$ are defined as follows:

 The waiting times are IID random variables following an exponential distribution, $\psi^{(i)}(\tau)=\tau_i^{-1}\exp(-\tau/\tau_i)$.